Updated August 25, 2023

 The filter Oil Paint was first implemented in Photoshop CS6 as an actual filter.
 But it vanished for whatever reason at first Photoshop CC.
 Fortunately, the Oil Paint filter is back from November 2015!
 And although it essentially is the same filter as it was in CS6 (which isn’t bad), the CC version is now carrying a much lower, less frightening dialog that makes it simpler to use than ever before.

-In Photoshop there are several methods to do photography and over the years I have discovered that individuals really like to turn pictures into drawings.
-A very unique appearance is offered by the oil paint lens in Photoshop.
+In Photoshop, there are several methods to do photography, and over the years, I have discovered that individuals really like to turn pictures into drawings.
+The oil paint lens offers a unique appearance in Photoshop.

 Smart Oil Paint Filter